-- 1. ACADEMIC YEAR Four consecutive quarters beginning with summer quarter. - CONTRACT DAY A day faculty members are expected to be engaged in teaching activities or other designated activities as part of their annual 176-day contract. - 3.
+- 1. ACADEMIC YEAR Four consecutive quarters beginning with summer quarter. - 2.
+CONTRACT DAY A day faculty members are expected to be engaged in teaching activities or other designated activities as part of their annual 176 day contract. - 3.
 COMMENCEMENT Graduation ceremony scheduled by the College.
-All faculty members are required to participate unless excused by the President of the College.
-Commencement itself is a contract day for faculty. - 4.
+Commencement falls on a contract day for faculty and administrative/exempt staff who are required to participate unless excused by the President of the College. - 4.
 COUNSELOR/LIBRARIAN FACULTY Faculty who are employed as counselors or librarians. - 5.
 FINALS Final exam days as designated on the academic calendar.
 All exams must be given at the times designated in the finals schedule.
 Any deviation from the published finals schedule must be done in consultation with the division dean.
 Extended day, weekend, and distance learning class exams may be given during the last scheduled class, or at a time designated by the instructor.
 Times selected may not conflict with the published finals schedule. - 6.
 INSTRUCTIONAL DAY A contract day in which classes are scheduled for students and faculty. - 7.
 INSTRUCTIONAL FACULTY Faculty whose primary assignment is teaching. - 8.
-INSTRUCTIONALYEAR Three consecutive academic quarters beginning with fall quarter. - 9.
-IN-SERVICE DAYS Up to ten contract days for all faculty in which faculty members are to be engaged in activities which promote personal, professional development and/or support meeting College goals and objectives.
+INSTRUCTIONAL YEAR Three consecutive academic quarters beginning with fall quarter. - 9.
+IN-SERVICE DAYS Up to ten contract days for all faculty, three of which are Teaching & Learning Days each year.
+In-Service days include scheduled activities, trainings and meetings, which promote personal, professional development, and/or support meeting College goals and objectives.
 Faculty members may have specific work assignments during In-Service days defined by division, department, or program needs. - 10.
 NON-INSTRUCTIONAL DAYS Days within the instructional year which the College is open, but there are no classes scheduled.
 These are not contract days for the instructional faculty.
 They may be contract days for the counselor and librarian faculty. - 11.
-PROFESSIONAL DAYS Up to seven days each year included in the annual workload of all faculty.
-These days are to be used to the scholarship of teaching and learning. - 12.
-TEACHING & LEARNING DAYS One of three scheduled days each academic year during which faculty are to be engaged in the assessment work required by the College's assessment plan for accreditation purposes.
+TEACHING & LEARNING DAYS Three scheduled days each instructional year during which faculty engage in assessment work required by the College's assessment plan for accreditation purposes and/or in scheduled professional development activities related to scholarship of teaching and learning.